 Spiderline | 2017

 Okay, so this wasn’t exactly a grab-you-by-the-tits kind of thriller.
 If that’s what you’re expecting, temper your expectations accordingly.
-This is slower, but eerie, like a guy walking behind you and he just gives you the creeps but it’snot like he’s done anything but be a man on a sidewalk alone.
+This is slower, but eerie, like a guy walking behind you – he just gives you the creeps but it’s not like he’s done anything but be a man alone on a sidewalk.
 Depending on your mood, this is either going to hit you as slow and boring or as a slow-burner that is chilling and twisty.

 For me, when I read this, it was slowwwwwww like watching a sloth cross the street, which in any other circumstances I would love to do because sloths are my favourite.

 That said, I feel like it’s totally on me being in a bad headspace for a slow-burning thriller considering I’ve been stuck in the fucking house since mid-March.
 I can’t do slow or boring or any combination therein.
 I need my thrillers to be genuinely thrilling, mysterious and wild if I’m going to forget I’m looking at the same walls every day, all day.
 HOW MANY MORE WALKS CAN I TAKE MY DOG ON?
 We’ll find out…